 The Tom C. Clark Papers include over 500 linear feet of case files, correspondence, literary productions, speeches, printed material, political cartoons, artifacts, scrapbooks and photographs, which include a virtually complete record of Clark's 18 years as Associate Justice of the U.S. Supreme Court (1949-1967).

-One of the primary goals of the Tarlton Law Library's archival collection is to collect, preserve, and make available the records of enduring value created by The University of Texas School of Law.
-These permanently valuable records from the 19th century to present day detail the history and events of the School of Law.
+The primary goal of Tarlton Law Library's archival collection is to collect, preserve, and make available the records of enduring value created by The University of Texas School of Law for the purpose of historical research.
+These permanently valuable records from the 19th century to the present day detail the history and events of the School of Law.
 Materials include Law School catalogs, yearbooks, course directories, programs and announcements, newsletters and magazines.
 The papers of several Law School faculty members and deans are also maintained in Special Collections.
 These archives provide insights into legal education, the history of the Law School, and national affairs.
 Related archives include Law School organizations, the Law School Photograph Collection, and the Faculty Writings Collection.

 Leo G. Blackstock Papers (1929-1979)